 After finishing her undergraduate degree at the University of Florida, Thelemaque found her doctoral program.
 In large part because of her experience in the Plata lab and the MSRP program which seeks to motivate members of under-represented groups to pursue graduate education, Thelemaque applied to the University of Washington (UW) School of Civil and Environmental Engineering for her PhD studies.
 She is also a GO-MAP fellow, a program at UW that promotes and supports the success of graduate students of color.

 And she also found herself continuing a familiar path of water research at UW.
 “Coincidentally at the University of Washington with my advisor, Dr. Kaminsky, I’m still working with water but from a civil engineering and infrastructure perspective, rather than environment,” she says.

 Today, Thelemaque’s work focuses on researching the impact of infrastructure systems on climate and marginalized communities to help create more sustainable ones.
 Currently, she is studying small and medium water systems to best understand how they were impacted by the COVID-19 pandemic.

 Looking ahead, Thelemaque says she is still in the process of figuring out her career path but really likes the idea of becoming a professor.
 “I’ve noticed that I enjoy teaching and helping others, not only to learn more about a certain subject, but just learn more about different industry paths and things they could do.”

-As an alumna of the MSRP and the MIT Office of Engineering Outreach Program, MITES (Minority Introduction to Engineering and Science), which she attended as a rising high school senior, she’s a fan of Institute efforts to make the science and engineering communities more inclusive and still continues to participate in these programs as a mentor today.
+As an alumna of the MSRP and the MIT Office of Engineering Outreach Program, MITES (Minority Introduction to Engineering and Science), which she attended as a rising high school senior, she’s a fan of the Institute’s efforts to make science and engineering communities more inclusive and still continues to participate in these programs as a mentor.